-The Adviser uses a team of portfolio managers, investment strategists and other investment specialists in managing the Fund.
-This team approach brings together many disciplines and leverages the Adviser's extensive resources.
+The Adviser and Sub-Adviser each use teams of portfolio managers, investment strategists and other investment specialists (collectively, the "Portfolio Managers") who are responsible for the day-to-day management of the Fund.
+This team approach brings together many disciplines and leverages the Adviser's and Sub-Adviser's extensive resources.